fabiuspudlich/movie_rent/README.md

 # videoverleih
  new repo

+run in CMD/Terminal:

+for Windows:
+npm start

+for Mac:
-in CMD/Terminal: DEBUG=videoverleih:* npm start
+DEBUG=videoverleih:* npm start